 Reports are produced each term and Parent Teacher Conferences take place twice a year in the Autumn and Spring Terms.

 Transition to Prep

 Transition from Pre-Prep to Prep can be daunting, but we find that the students take it in their stride and adjust quickly.
-In order to make the change as easy as possible, a Transition Day takes place in the Summer Term, where Year 2 children spend the morning at Prep, and following the ‘Senior School Timetable’.
-They are teamed up with friends from Year 4 who guide them around the school, and explain what is required from them from September.
+In order to make the change as easy as possible, a Transition Day takes place in the Summer Term, where Year 2 children spend the morning at Prep, and follow the ‘Senior School Timetable’.
+They are teamed up with friends from Year 4 who guide them around the school, and explain what is required of them from September.